NewNew Blog PostRead more

 Drop Your Question

-Type what's on your mind.
 Half-baked hunches welcome.
-The messier the question, the more room to explore.
+The messier, the more room to explore.

 2

-Three minds light up.
-A skeptic.
-A strategist.
-A specialist.
-Each chosen specifically for your question.
+Three minds light up: a skeptic, a strategist, a specialist.
+Each chosen for your question.

 3